HLVM CLI Reference

 --model <provider/model>Use a specific AI model

---no-session-persistenceUse an isolated hidden session for this run only
+--statelessUse an isolated hidden conversation for this run only

 --permission-mode <mode>Set permission mode (see below)